PrithivRaaj/LearnPython/Function in Python/README.md

 * Every line of code in the function body must be indented exactly four spaces.
 You can do this by pushing the space bar four times, or by hitting the "Tab" button once on your keyboard.
 (As you learn more about Python, you may need to indent your code by more than four spaces, but you'll learn more about that later in this course.)
 * The function does its work by running all of the indented lines from top to bottom.
-    *It takes the argument as input, which in the example is input_var.
+    * It takes the argument as input, which in the example is input_var.
-    *The function creates a new variable output_var with the calculation output_var = input_var + 3.
+    * The function creates a new variable output_var with the calculation output_var = input_var + 3.
-    *Then, the final line of code, called the return statement, just returns the value in output_var as the function's output.
+    * Then, the final line of code, called the return statement, just returns the value in output_var as the function's output.
 The code cell above just defines the function, but does not run it.
 The details of the function body will make more sense after the next code cell, when we actually run the function.
-# How to run (or "call") a function¶
+# How to run (or "call") a function
 When we run a function, it can also be referred to as "calling" the function.
 In the code cell below, we run the function with 10 as the input value.
 We define a new variable new_number which is set to the output of the function.